LacunaSoftware/docs/docs.en-us/articles/amplia/index.md

 Amplia is a platform for creating and managing Certification Authorities (CAs) or entire Public Key Infrastructures (PKIs).

-> [!NOTE]
-> The documentation for this system is currently under construction.
-We apologize for any inconvenience this may cause.
-Please
-> contact us if there's any information you need that is not currently documented.

 ## Characteristics

 * Issue X.509 public key (PK) certificates